Cognigy/Documentation/docs/en/docs/ai/tools/auto-localization.md

 - **Freedom of Language Choice**.
 You have the flexibility to choose your preferred translation language.
 - **Supervised or Automatic Translation**.
 Translation can be performed manually under your supervision or set to work automatically, depending on your needs.
 - **Voice-Ready Translation**.
 Our translation capabilities are equipped to handle all modes, making them voice-ready and adaptable to various communication methods.

-!!! tip "Advanced Translation"
-    In contrast to cost-intensive manual translation, Cognigy multilingual language translation feature removes the bottleneck of restriction on a primary and secondary locale as we can find in many business solutions.

 ## Add a Machine Translation Provider